 Disclosure controls are procedures that are designed with the objective of ensuring that information required to be disclosed in our reports filed under the Exchange Act, such as this Report, is recorded, processed, summarized, and reported within the time period specified in the SEC's rules and forms.
 Disclosure controls are also designed with the objective of ensuring that such information is accumulated and communicated to our management, including the chief executive officer and chief financial officer, as appropriate to allow timely decisions regarding required disclosure.
 Our management evaluated, with the participation of our current chief executive officer and chief financial officer (our "Certifying Officers"), the effectiveness of our disclosure controls and procedures as of March 31, 2021, pursuant to Rule 13a-15(b) under the Exchange Act.
-Based upon that evaluation, our Certifying Officers concluded that, solely due to the Company's reclassification of the Company's Public Warrants and Private Placement Warrants and shares subject to redemption described below, our disclosure controls and procedures were not effective as March 31, 2021, due to material weaknesses identified by management subsequent to the April 12, 2021 statement by the Staff of the SEC relating to the accounting for our warrants as liabilities and guidance from the SEC pursuant to which our redeemable shares must be classified outside of permanent equity.
+Based upon that evaluation, our Certifying Officers concluded that, solely due to the Company's reclassification of the Company's Public Warrants and Private Placement Warrants described below, our disclosure controls and procedures were not effective as March 31, 2021, due to a material weakness identified by management subsequent to a April 12, 2021 statement by the Staff of the SEC, related to warrant accounting.